Methodology

 10

-Clean record, proactive disclosure, industry awards
+Clean record, proactive disclosure, active climate advocacy

 Base Impact by Industry